maros/Zway-AutoOffInactive/README.md

 # Zway-AutoOffInactive

-This module turns off devices after a defined time of inactivity.
-Activity can be measured using multiple binary sensors/devices, like movement sensors or switches.
+This module will automatically turn off selected devices (such as switches or dimmers) after no movement or activity has been detected for a defined period.

 For more advanced use-cases you could check out the MotionTrigger module at https://github.com/maros/Zway-MotionTrigger.